Releasing scalar fields: cosmological simulations of scalar-tensor theories for gravity beyond the static approximation

 By using second order discretization in time and implementing a leap frog scheme, we obtain the following equations for the field and the particles for the time step $n$:

 where $\Phi$ is the total potential that includes GR and the scalar field and $a$ is employed as time variable.
 This method was successfully applied to compute solutions of the growth equation for linear density perturbations coupled to a non-linear Poisson equation \citep[][]{llinares_thesis}.
 Furthermore, the coupling with the geodesics was employed to generate initial conditions for non-linear gravities \citep[][]{llinares_thesis}.
+A similar approach was also applied in the context of scalar fields that are not coupled to matter \citep[][]{1989PhRvD..40.1002W}.

 The implementation of the solution requires initial conditions for the variables $\chi$ and $q$.
 We choose to fix $\chi=0$ at the initial time, which corresponds to a fully screened scalar field as is expected at early times.
 For $q$, we use a small random number.